pkdone/MongoSecurityPlaypen/README.md

 When the project is run on a Laptop/PC, the following local environment is generated, in a set of 5 Virtual Machines:

 ![MongoSecurityPlaypen](MongoSecurityPlaypen.png)

-OpenLDAP, MIT's Keberos KDC and the PyKMIP Server are all installed and configured on the 'centralit' VM.

 **WARNING** This project is licensed using the open source MIT License (refer to the 'LICENSE' file in the root directory of this project).
 However, when run, the project will download and install the Enterprise version of MongoDB, supplied by MongoDB Inc., which has a commercial licence.
 By running the 'vagrant up' command of this MongoSecurityPlaypen project, you will be implicitly accepting the terms and conditions of the MongoDB Enterprise licence enforced by MongoDB Inc..
 Please consult MongoDB Inc.'s licence documents directly, for more information.